a-b-street/abstreet/docs/design/code.md

 around the precomputed front of the spot, used for drawing and for cars to line up their front in the sim.
 I think we need to plumb the true start of the spot and have a method to interpolate and pick the true front.

+## Logging

+Libraries will do it too -- that's fine

+nice UI features:
+- highlight what general area publishes a message
+- filter by area
+- remember where the log scroller is, even when hidden
+- jump to end or beginning quickly